heylinda/heylinda-app/CONTRIBUTING.md

-# Contributing to Heylinda App
+# Contributing to the Hey Linda App

 You can contribute to Hey Linda by beta testing, recording meditations, or submitting code.
 If you plan to make a contribution please do so through [our detailed contribution workflow.](#contribution-steps).
 You can also join us on Slack to discuss ideas.